Holešov: Sights

 Holešov is known for its large castle with the French-style garden complex and a game park.
 The early Baroque castle was built in 1655–1674.
-Today the castle is open to the public and houses also the town museum and gallery.
+Today the castle is open to the public and also houses the town museum and art gallery.

-The landmark of the town square is the parish Church of Assumption of the Virgin Mary.
-The Baroque church was built in 1708 and consecrated in 1735.
+The main landmark of the town square is the Church of Assumption of the Virgin Mary.
+The parish Baroque church was built in 1708 and consecrated in 1735.
 In 1748, the Black Chapel was added to the church.
-Under the chapel is the crypt of the Rottal and Vrbna noble families.
+Under the chapel is the crypt of the noble families of Rottal and Vrbna.

 Trinitarian monastery is a valuable Baroque complex of buildings, built in 1748–1750.
 Its Church of Saint Anne was originally a part of the pre-castle complex.

 The Old Synagogue is the second oldest synagogue in Moravia.
 It is an uncommon synagogue of the Polish type built in the Renaissance style which includes ornate ironwork and paintings on ceilings and walls using floral and animal motifs.
 The Old Synagogue, also known as the "Shakh" or "Šach" Synagogue, was preserved because it looked like an ordinary building from outside.
 Today it contains an exhibition about the life of Jews in Moravia.

 The Jewish cemetery contains about 3,000 graves.
 The oldest preserved tombstones are from 1647.